mbulat/plutus/README.markdown

 Multitenancy Support
 =====================

 Plutus supports multitenant applications.
-Multitenancy is acheived by associating all Accounts under `Plutus::Account` with a "Tenant" object (typically some model in your Rails application).
+Multitenancy is achieved by associating all Accounts under `Plutus::Account` with a "Tenant" object (typically some model in your Rails application).
 To add multi-tenancy support to Plutus, you must do the following:

 - Generate the migration which will add `tenant_id` to the plutus accounts table